 The following table presents the base ECL scenario compared to the probability-weighted ECL derived from using base, good, and bad cases and weighting them based on probability of occurrence.
-The Bank has assigned a weight of 10% to each of good and bad cases, and 80% to the base case.
+The Bank has assigned a weight of 10% to the good case, 15% to the bad case and 75% to the base case.
+These weights were adjusted during the year to reflect a plausible scenario of COVID-19 impacts, given the lack of comparable historical data for a shock of this nature.